Reasonable adjustments

 Mobility issues A personal assistant, an amanuensis, additional time, use of computer/laptop for written exams, elevated monitor

 Pregnancy or nursing mothers Pregnant candidates are not disabled within the meaning of the Equality Act.
-However, if we are aware of their condition, we will make any arrangements to support candidates
+However we will make any arrangements to support candidates such as stop the clock breaks, access to water and snacks during the assessment.

 Your request will be considered by an experienced and suitably qualified team, who report to the Kaplan SQE Head of Equality and Quality.
 Our team includes members who have experience of disability and of agreeing reasonable adjustments.
 Our team will engage sensitively, promptly, consistently and fairly with you and in accordance with the SQE Reasonable Adjustments Policy.

-When we receive your request for a reasonable adjustment, we will consider your request and, where necessary, we will get in touch, using the email address you provided on registration (or if you are unable to use email, by using your preferred method of communication).
-We may need to discuss your request with you or may ask you to provide further information or evidence.
-In many cases your initial request will provide all the information we need.
+When we receive your application for a reasonable adjustment, we will consider your request and, where necessary, we will get in touch, using the email address you provided on registration (or if you are unable to use email, by using your preferred method of communication).
+We may need to discuss your application with you or may ask you to provide further information.
+In many cases your initial request will provide all the information we need and we can send you a reasonable adjustment proposal.

 When you request a reasonable adjustment, our team will work with you to agree what adjustment(s) can be made.
 The test centres can accommodate a range of alternative arrangements for anyone with agreed reasonable adjustments, and who have individual requirements.
 We will identify a test centre which can accommodate your agreed reasonable adjustment and is as near to you as possible, and will reserve a place there.
 You then book the place by making the required payment.
 This may mean that you have to travel to a test centre other than the nearest one to your home address, but we will ensure that the booking is appropriate for you.
 Please note that all test centre places are subject to availability.